couchbaselabs/docs-ng/content/couchbase-manual-1.8/best-practices.markdown

  1. Go to the `Manage Server Nodes` section of the Web Console.

- 1. Click **Unhandled:** `[:unknown-tag :guibutton]`.
+ 1. Click `Add Server`.
 Enter the internal IP address of each new instance.
 The username will be `Administrator` and the password will be the individual instance ID.

  1. Once you have added your nodes, perform a rebalance operation to enable your nodes within the cluster.
 For more information, see [Rebalancing (Expanding and